jenkinsci/pipeline-plugin/scm-step/README.md

 If so, just skip changelog generation.
 `checkout` also now takes an `SCMRevisionState` so you can know what to compare against without referring back to the build.

-If you need a `Node` where the build is running to replace `getBuiltOn`, you can find one from the `FilePath`, though currently it is cumbersome;
+If you need a `Node` where the build is running to replace `getBuiltOn`, you can use `FilePath.getComputer`.
-a convenience API for this is [expected to be defined soon](https://trello.com/c/doFFMdUm/46-filepath-getcomputer).

 `SCMDescriptor.isApplicable` should be switched to the `Job` overload.
 Typically you will unconditionally return `true`.